nodejs/node/doc/api/async_hooks.md

 In most cases your application or library code should have no issues with `AsyncLocalStorage`.
 But in rare cases you may face situations when the current store is lost in one of asynchronous operations.
-Then you should consider the following options.
+In those cases, consider the following options.

 If your code is callback-based, it is enough to promisify it with [`util.promisify()`][], so it starts working with native promises.

-If you need to keep using callback-based API, or your code assumes a custom thenable implementation, you should use [`AsyncResource`][] class to associate the asynchronous operation with the correct execution context.
+If you need to keep using callback-based API, or your code assumes a custom thenable implementation, use the [`AsyncResource`][] class to associate the asynchronous operation with the correct execution context.

 [`AsyncResource`]: #async_hooks_class_asyncresource